openmas-ai/openmas/docs/guides/testing-utilities.md

 ## Using `AgentTestHarness`

-The `AgentTestHarness` (`openmas.testing.AgentTestHarness`) builds upon `MockCommunicator` to provide a higher-level way to manage and test one or more agent instances within your tests.
+The `AgentTestHarness` (`openmas.testing.AgentTestHarness`) builds upon `MockCommunicator` to provide a higher-level way to manage and test agents within your tests.

 **Key Benefits:**

 *   **Lifecycle Management:** Easily create, start (`setup`, `run`), and stop (`shutdown`) agents within tests.
 *   **Automatic Mocking:** Automatically creates and injects `MockCommunicator` instances into the agents it manages.
 *   **Multi-Agent Testing:** Manages multiple agents and their mock communicators, simplifying the testing of interactions.

-*   **Communication Simulation:** Provides helpers to simulate requests *between* agents managed by the harness.
+### Important Notes About AgentTestHarness

+1. **Agent Class Requirements**: `AgentTestHarness` requires you to pass the agent class, not an instance.
+The harness will create instances for you.
+Your agent class must implement all abstract methods from `BaseAgent` (`setup`, `run`, `shutdown`).

+2. **No Automatic Agent Linking**: The harness doesn't automatically establish communication between agents.
+You must set up appropriate expectations for each agent's communicator.

+3. **Using Expectations Not Direct Communication**: Remember that you're testing with expectations rather than real communication.
+This means setting up what messages you expect agents to send, not trying to make them talk to each other directly.

 ### Basic Single Agent Testing